Open-CSP/FlexForm/README.md

 ### Changelog

+* 0.8.0.5.0 : [MS] Added config option "use-api-user-only" to facilitate functionality add in 0.8.0.4.9.
+New version of formbuilder.
 * 0.8.0.4.9 : Added upload, edit and create as logged in user.
 * 0.8.0.4.8 : Minor tweaks.
 Fixed Verbose ID not working correctly.
 Changed file upload docs.
 Added Formbuilder
 * 0.8.0.4.7 : Restrictions parameter is now parsed first if needed